crahal/NHSSpend/readme.md

 The data originates from one of two lists of recognised NHS institutions (Trusts and CCGs) and the main NHS England data provision [page](https://www.england.nhs.uk/contact-us/pub-scheme/spend/#payments).
 These lists are used to create mappings to websites, and update on the status of the data  (data/data_support/ccg_list.xlsx and data/data_support/trust_list.xlsx) with a number of different parametres fed into the scraper (src/NHSscraper.py).
 The data curation exercise has stopped as of April 2020 in order to focus on the analysis of the data, with the compresse datasets found in data/merged/* subdirectory of this repository).
 This is also partly due to the Covid-19 pandemic and the restructuring of Clinical Commissioning groups more generally (where 18 mergers took the number of CCGs from 191 to 136).
 However, please do raise issues on here if you think any of those institutions are mislabelled, or outdated.
 If you want to update this list (and the subsequent scrapers), please do raise an issue\get in touch (this is a constant ongoing work in progress until there is a centrally covened resource provided by the Government Data Service).

 The procurement data itself is provided under an [Open Government License](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) (OGL).
 Guidance for publishing spend over £25,000 is published by [HM Treasury](https://www.gov.uk/government/publications/guidance-for-publishing-spend-over-25000).

+## Clean, reconciled data

+It is possible that you are reading this most interested in a copy of the output data!
+A link to the scraped, parsed, cleaned and reconciled can be found at [NHSSpend/data/data_final](https://github.com/crahal/NHSSpend/tree/master/data/data_final).
+Please see the readme.md in that subdirectory for information on each of the fields.

 ## Reconciliation